UrbanVampire/libvirt-backup/README.md

 CONFIGFILE="/etc/$SCRIPTNAME.config"
 if [ $EUID -ne 0 ]; then echo "Must be run with superuser privileges: sudo $OWNNAME"; exit 1; fi
 ```
-The first line locates the script in '/etc', the second line checks for sudo privileges.
+The first line locates the config in '/etc', the second line checks for sudo privileges.

 For your convenience, the script adds a complete list of your virtual machines and their disks to the configuration file.
 To generate an up-to-date list delete or rename the configuration file and run the script, a new configuration template with an up-to-date list will be generated.